 Every country in the world has a system to recognize its citizens.
 However, at times, citizens of other countries want to make a particular country their permanent residences owing to their professional or personal commitments.
-In such a case, such individuals need to follow certain guidelines and regulations of the country they want to make their permanent residences in order to become a citizen of such a country.
+In such a case, such individuals need to follow certain guidelines and regulations of temporary green card travel restrictions of the country they want to make their permanent residences in order to become a citizen of such a country.
 In USA, the immigrants willing to become a citizen need to obtain a Green Card.
 A Green Card is literally an immigration process of becoming a permanent resident of USA.
 Green Card, in a way, legally proves that the holder has been officially granted immigration benefits in the USA which also includes permission to reside and take employment in the United States.

 What is a Temporary Green Card?